 As for Muslims, I am in favor of establishing a legal climate that makes it clear that they are not welcome on the French soil—including the prohibition and the closing of mosques, the prohibition of teaching the Koran.
 In this way, Muslims will be dissuaded from staying in or coming to France; and Muslims will return home.

 We can still win.
 But the battle must begin as soon as possible.

 Suavelos is a collective of right-wing young men, bloggers, YouTubers, journalists and racialist writers, who works for the communitarisation of Whites in France and in the rest of French-speaking Europe.
 They are tribalist, hostile to immigration and Islam, and on a strictly political level, republican and liberal [libertarian].
 Suavelos contributors can be Christians, but also agnosticists or atheists.
 They have in common to have understood that the fight of the century is the one that opposes, and will oppose increasingly, the free and technological West, to the barbaric and obscurantist East.

-This conversation with Grégoire Canlorbe, Vice President of the Parti National-Libéral—nationalist, free-marketist, and, according to the phrase of Guillaume Faye, archeofuturist—took place in Paris, in July 2018.
-It was published by American Renaissance, on August 17, 2018.
+That conversation took place in Paris, in July 2018.
+It was initially published by American Renaissance, in August 2018